isomerpages/moe-yuhuapri/_yuhualite-experience/Character Education (CCE)/Overview.md

 **Values in Action (VIA)**

-Values in Action (VIA) are learning experiences that support pupils’ development as socially responsible citizens.
+Values in Action (VIA) are learning experiences that support students’ development as socially responsible citizens.
 Through VIA, Yuhualites have opportunities to learn and care about Singapore, demonstrate active citizenship, learn skills and values relating to working in groups and interacting with others in the public sphere.
 As part of Everyday Responsibilities, Yuhualites develop a sense of responsibility and care for their own shared spaces through daily cleaning and adopting sustainable practices in school and at home.
 They reflect on their experience, the values they have put into practice, and how they can continue to contribute meaningfully.

 <img src="/images/cce7.png" style="width:100%">